The short answer is yes, you absolutely do.

 We hear so many small business owners say they are reluctant to set up a social media presence, mainly because they don’t think they have the time.
 However, with over 1.4 billion social media users on Facebook and Twitter alone, we can’t stress enough the importance of harnessing the power of these platforms.

-Here are three ways social media can help your small business grow:
+Here are three ways social media management can help your small business grow:

 1. It can increase traffic to your website